ps-aux/usable-kimai/README.md

 # usable-kimai
-Chrome extension for [Kimai](https://github.com/kimai/kimai) used at my current project which makes it less pain to work with.
+WebExtension for [Kimai](https://github.com/kimai/kimai) used at my current project which makes it less pain to work with.

 ### Features
 - filtering among issues according to